Financial Responsibility Function

 Those nontank vessels that have a carrying capacity greater than 1000 to not more than 6,500 barrels, or 7,500 barrels for nontank vessels owned and operated by California or a federal agency, shall determine the amount of financial responsibility as follows: subtract 1,000 barrels from the total carrying capacity of oil of the nontank vessel; multiply this amount by $5,670 (which represents 30% of the cargo multiplied by the maximum per barrel clean-up and damage cost of spilled oil of $18,900); then add $18,900,000.

-Facilities and small barges are required to demonstrate $12,500 per barrel to cover cleanup and damage cost.
-This amount is based on a per barrel reasonable worst case spill scenario.
-Reasonable worst case spill formulas for facilities are based on linefill capacities, transfer rates and discovery and shut off time.
+Marine facilities and small barges are required to demonstrate $12,500 per barrel to cover cleanup and damage costs.
+Inland facilities are required to demonstrate $10,000 per barrel to cover cleanup and damage costs if it poses a risk to perennial waters of the State of California, while inland facilities that pose a risk to ephemeral waters are required to demonstrate $6,000 per barrel.
+This amount is based on a per barrel reasonable worst-case spill scenario.
+Reasonable worst-case spill formulas for facilities are based on linefill capacities, transfer rates, discovery and shut off time for pipelines, 10% of daily production rate, of largest-producing well, for production facilities and speed/volume factors for a railroad.
 The formula for mobile transfer units and small barges is based on 30% of the maximum cargo capacity.

 Methods of Demonstrating Financial Responsibility